nicklockwood/BaseModel/README.md

 	+ (NSString *)documentFile;

 This method does nothing unless you override it with your own implementation.
-It returns the filename within the application bundle resources folder to be used by the `sharedInstance`, `reload` and `save` methods below.
+It returns the filename within the application documents folder (or application support folder on Mac OS) to be used by the `sharedInstance`, `reload` and `save` methods below.
 This can be a full or partial path name.

 	+ (id)sharedInstance;